 This tip concerns the readability of the page title and the relevance of the title to the content on the page, rather than the actual number of keywords.
-It is ideal to use one or two keywords in your page title for useability and SEO.
-Some title tags contain many keywords, causing them to look keyword-stuffed, which is a negative ranking signal for search engines.
-Moreover, navigating stuffed keywords in a page title does not make it easy for users to gain a correct picture of the page content, so they may skip it and move to the next search snippet.
-Keyword stuffing has been criticized so much that even innocently inserting more than two keywords could cause your site to be seen as one of low quality.
-Below is a screenshot of one such keyword-stuffed page title, found on the 54th page of Google search results for the keyword iPhone 5 deals.
+It is ideal to use one or two keywords in your page title for usability and SEO.
+Some title tags contain many keywords, causing them to look stuffed (or overoptimized), which is a negative ranking signal for search engines.
+Moreover, a stuffed page title makes it harder for users to gain a correct picture of the page content, so they may skip it and move to the next result.

 10. Relevant Page Titles:

 While you keep these tips in mind to produce SEO-friendly and user-friendly title tags, you must also beware of practices that might restrict your title tags from ranking high in the SERPs.
-These are listed below:
+These include:

-- Do not use a lot of commas; this gives search engine crawlers the impression that your title tag is stuffed with keywords.
+- Using too many commas — this gives search engine crawlers the impression that your title tag is stuffed with keywords.

-- Avoid stop words as much as you can.
-They waste space within the 70 character limit and are ignored by search engines.
+- Avoid stop words when possible.
+They waste space within the character limit and are ignored by search engines and many people.

 - Check your spelling.
 This sounds obvious but is an easy way to make a page (or a whole site!) appear low quality and untrustworthy to Google and your audience.